RichardLirio/RichardLirio/README.md

 <h2 align="left">Hi, Welcome 👋!
 My name is Richard and I'm a Backend Developer</h2>

 Backend Developer in the JavaScript ecosystem, with over 2 years of experience in scalable RESTful APIs using Node.js, TypeScript, and Fastify.
-I combine backend expertise (Prisma, Docker, PostgreSQL) with automated testing (Vitest) and full-stack skills (ReactJS) to deliver robust, innovative solutions.
+I combine backend expertise (Prisma, Docker, PostgreSQL) with automated testing (Vitest) and full-stack skills (ReactJS and NextJs) to deliver robust, innovative solutions.

 ##  🖥️